 WMS Student/Resident Elective

-This year we are piloting a new expedition-based model for both the student and resident electives.
-Participants will spend time in VA, WV and NC participating in experiential learning, high-fidelity simulation and didactics.
+New for 2025: After a very successful pilot in 2024, the four-week student elective is now fully expeditionary!
+Participants will spend time in VA, WV and NC participating in experientia learning, high-fidelity simulation and didactics.
 Learning will take place in unique environments ranging from ski slopes and caves to boats, rivers, trails and vertical climbing environments.
 Participants will master both in-field and in-hospital patient care.
-For more details please email: [email protected] or [email protected].
+For more details please email: [email protected].

-Tuition includes meals, lodging, high-quality education, one year of WMS membership, and FAWM credits for the elective.
+Tuition includes meals, lodging, high-quality education, and FAWM credits for the elective.
 Some gear rentals and optional activities may involve additional costs.

 When